Santa gives Christmas gifts with a “Ho, ho, ho.” However, people who don’t have a legion of elves to help them often feel like “Ho, ho, NO!”

 Make a Donation

 Donating to charity in another family’s name is one way of covering several Christmas gifts at once.
 But do this carefully; make sure the charity is something the receiver really supports.

-For instance, perhaps you know your aunt and uncle are signed up to be organ donors and you donate to organ donation awareness in their name.
+For example, perhaps your aunt and uncle are organ donors.
+If so, donate to an organ-donation awareness charity in their name.
 You could give them a card highlighting an important statistic about the chosen charity, such as an organ donor can save eight lives by donating.

 Donations won’t work for everyone; so you run the risk of your recipient being really disappointed.
 Also, when you make a donation for someone else, that person may get on the charity’s mailing list as well.
 Further solicitations could be annoying or even burdensome.